mitogen-hq/mitogen/docs/howitworks.rst

     This message is used to recursively preload indirect children with modules, ensuring they are cached and deduplicated at each hop in the chain leading to the target context.

-.. currentmodule:: mitogen.core
-.. data:: DETACHING

-    Sent to inform a parent that user code has invoked :meth:`ExternalContext.detach` to decouple the lifecycle of a directly connected context and its subtree from the running program.

-    A child usually shuts down immediately if it loses its parent connection, and parents usually terminate any related Python/SSH subprocess on disconnection.
-Receiving :data:`DETACHING` informs the parent the connection will soon drop, but the process intends to continue life independently, and to avoid terminating the related subprocess if that subprocess is the child itself.

 Additional handles are created to receive the result of every function call